William of Ockham

 PRE-CLINICAL RESEARCH AND DEVELOPMENT

-Pre-clinical research has focussed on the mucolytic activity of heparin.
-Patients with obstructive inflammatory airways diseases, such as COPD and cystic fibrosis, often have abnormally high levels of extracellular DNA in the airway secretions (Figure 1A), that form a polymeric network contributing to the viscosity of the secretions making them difficult to expectorate.
-Retained secretions limit the delivery of inhaled drugs that target the airway epithelium and underlying tissues, and invite infection that further promote the inflammatory response.
-DNA also inhibits the activity of a number of antibiotics and supports the growth of bacterial biofilm, therefore the removal of extracellular DNA is a clinical imperative.
+Pre-clinical research has established the mucolytic activity of heparin.
+Patients with obstructive inflammatory airways diseases, such as cystic fibrosis (CF), bronchiectasis and COPD often have abnormally high levels of extracellular DNA in the airway secretions (Figure 1A), that form a polymeric network contributing to the viscosity of the secretions making them difficult to expectorate.
+Retained secretions limit the delivery of inhaled drugs that target the airway epithelium and underlying tissues and invite infection that further promote the inflammatory response.
+DNA also inhibits the activity of a number of antibiotics and supports the growth of bacterial biofilm.
+The removal of extracellular DNA therefore is a clinical imperative.

-Ockham's research has shown that, when treated with heparin (Figure 1B and C) DNA networks dissolve and the thinned mucus is more easily expectorated.
-This is in part due to the activation of endogenous DNase I. Our research has also shown that heparin activates DNase I added exogenously to DNA networks (Broughton-Head et al .
-2007, see publications).
+Ockham Biotech's research has shown that, when treated with heparin (Figure 1B) DNA networks dissolve and the thinned mucus is more easily expectorated.
+This is in part due to the activation of endogenous DNase I. Our research has also shown that heparin activates DNase I added exogenously to DNA networks.

 Figure 1;